chaoss/wg-dei/focus-areas/project-and-community/documentation-accessibility.md

 # Project Places: Documentation Accessibility

-Question: What is the accessibility of documentation?
+Question: To what extent is the documentation provided accessible to the various segments of its intended audience.

 ## Description